CortexIntelligentAutomation/docs/content/en/docs/2025.7/Whats New/_index.md

 The Documentation includes updates related to:

-* [adding a new User Guide for the Flow Explorer][Documentation - Added new User Guide].
+* [adding a new User Guide for the Flows Explorer][Documentation - Added new User Guide].
-* [adding a new Tutorial for the Flow Explorer][Documentation - Added new Tutorial].
+* [adding a new Tutorial for the Flows Explorer][Documentation - Added new Tutorial].
 * [pointing documentation to the Flow Editor User Guide][Documentation - Updated documentation to point to Flow Editor User Guide].

 For a full list of what has been introduced in this release, please see the [2025.7 Release Notes][]